TERREMEMBER/znbase/docs/content/stable/troubleshoot/cluster/replace_master.md

 showAsideToc: true
 ---

-To replace a failed YB-Master server in a YugabyteDB cluster, follow these steps:
+To replace a failed YB-Master server in a ZNbaseDB cluster, follow these steps:

 For the steps below, the examples use the following scenario: